mark-i-m/spurs/README.md

 This repo contains two crates:

 1. `spurs`: A straight-forward, well-typed, idiomatic interface for running commands remotely via SSH, similar to `spur.py`.
-This also contains a handful of useful utility routines, such as `reboot` or `escape_for_bash`.

 2. `spurs-util`: Utilities for common Linux admin operations, such as adding a user to a group or turning on a swap device or installing a package.
 This is